Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Model Evaluation

 \subsection{Data Generation and Simulation Step}

-The simulation study for each condition of each method listed in Table \ref{tbl:simu_design} was carried out in the following steps: \begin{enumerate} \item {Generate the TIC, the growth factors of the TVC, and the growth factors of the longitudinal outcome for a LGCM with a decomposed TVC using the R package \textit{MASS} \citep{Venables2002Statistics},} \item {Generate a time structure with $J$ waves $t_{j}$ ($J=6$ or $10$) and allow for disturbances around each wave $t_{ij}\sim U(t_{j}-\Delta, t_{j}+\Delta)$ ($\Delta=0.25$) to have individual measurement occasions, } \item {Calculate factor loadings for the longitudinal outcome and the TVC, which are functions of the individual measurement occasions and additional growth coefficient(s) (i.e., the knot for the longitudinal outcome and the relative rates of the TVC),} \item {Calculate a set of state features of the TVC, which is the interval-specific slopes (from the slope in the first time interval and relative rates), the interval-specific changes (from the interval-specific slopes and individual time intervals), or the change-from-baseline (from the accumulative interval-specific changes) for the three methods, respectively,} \item {Calculate the true values of the repeated measures for the TVC and the longitudinal outcome: the former is based on its growth factors and factor loadings, while the latter is based on its growth factors, factor loadings, and a set of state features of the TVC, then add the residual matrix on the longitudinal outcome and the TVC,} \item {Implement the LGCM with each decomposition method, estimate the parameters, and construct the corresponding $95\%$ Wald confidence intervals,} \item Repeat the above steps until achieving $1,000$ convergent solutions. \end{enumerate}
+The simulation study for each condition of each method listed in Table \ref{tbl:simu_design} was conducted through the following steps:

+\begin{enumerate} \item {Generate the TIC, the growth factors of the TVC, and the growth factors of the longitudinal outcome for an LGCM with a decomposed TVC using the R package \textit{MASS} \citep{Venables2002Statistics},} \item {Generate a time structure with $J$ waves $t_{j}$ ($J=6$ or $10$) and allow for disturbances around each wave $t_{ij}\sim U(t_{j}-\Delta, t_{j}+\Delta)$ ($\Delta=0.25$) to establish individual measurement occasions, } \item {Compute factor loadings for the longitudinal outcome and the TVC, which are functions of the individual measurement occasions and additional growth coefficient(s) (i.e., the knot for the longitudinal outcome and the relative rates of the TVC),} \item {Calculate a set of temporal states of the TVC, which includes interval-specific slopes (from the slope in the first time interval and relative rates), interval-specific changes (from the interval-specific slopes and individual time intervals), or change-from-baseline (from the accumulative interval-specific changes) for the three methods, respectively,} \item {Determine the true values of the repeated measures for the TVC and the longitudinal outcome: the former is based on its growth factors and factor loadings, while the latter relies on its growth factors, factor loadings, and a set of temporal states of the TVC; then add the residual matrix to the longitudinal outcome and the TVC,} \item {Fit the LGCM with each decomposition method, estimate the parameters, and construct the corresponding $95\%$ Wald confidence intervals,} \item {Repeat the above steps until achieving $1,000$ convergent solutions.} \end{enumerate}